Clause IV

-Clause IV is part of the Labour Party Rule Book, which sets out the aims and values of the (UK) Labour Party.
+Clause IV is part of the Labour Party Rule Book which sets out the aims and values of the British Labour Party.
 The original clause, adopted in 1918, called for common ownership of industry, and proved controversial in later years; Hugh Gaitskell attempted to remove the clause following Labour's loss in the 1959 general election.

 In 1995, under the leadership of Tony Blair, a new Clause IV was adopted.
-This was seen as a significant moment in Blair's redefinition of the party as New Labour, but has survived beyond the New Labour branding.
+This was seen as a significant moment in Blair's redefinition of the party as New Labour, but has in the years since survived beyond the New Labour branding.

 Text

 The original version of Clause IV was drafted by Sidney and Beatrice Webb in November 1917, and adopted by the party in 1918.
 It read, in part 4:

 This section was widely seen as the Labour Party's commitment to socialism, even though the word "socialism" is not explicitly mentioned.
 The Manchester Guardian heralded it as showing "the Birth of a Socialist Party", stating that:

 In 1918, nationalisation was seen by many voters as akin to modernisation – the nationalisation of the railways was a widely supported policy, for instance, as it would reduce the plethora of uncoordinated and competing companies.
 This text is usually assumed to involve nationalisation of the whole economy, but close reading of the text shows that there are many other possible interpretations.
 Common ownership, though later given a technical definition in the Industrial Common Ownership Act 1976, could mean municipal ownership, worker cooperatives or consumer cooperatives.

-In December 1944, the Labour Party adopted a policy of "public ownership" and won a clear endorsement for its policies – the destruction of the "evil giants" of want, ignorance, squalour, disease and idleness (identified by William Beveridge in the Beveridge Report) – in the post-war election victory of 1945 which brought Clement Attlee to power.
+In December 1944, the Labour Party adopted a policy of "public ownership" and won a clear endorsement for its policies – the destruction of the "evil giants" of want, ignorance, squalour, disease and idleness (identified by William Beveridge in the Beveridge Report)– in the post-war election victory of 1945 which brought Clement Attlee to power.
 However, the party had no clear plan as to how public ownership would shape their reforms, and much debate ensued.

-The nationalisation was led by Herbert Morrison, who had had the experience of uniting London's buses and underground train system into a centralised system in the 1930s.
+The nationalization was led by Herbert Morrison, who had had the experience of uniting London's buses and underground train system into a centralized system in the 1930s.
 He started with the Bank of England in April 1946, whereby stockholders received compensation and the governor and deputy governor were both re-appointed.
 Further industries swiftly followed: civil aviation in 1946, and railways and telecommunications in 1947, along with the creation of the National Coal Board, which was responsible for supplying 90% of the UK's energy needs.
 1946 also saw the establishment of the National Health Service, which came into force in July 1948; railways, canals, road haulage and electricity were all also nationalised in 1948.
 By 1951, the iron, steel and gas industries had also been brought into public ownership.